jeffstride/CSS360Template/instructions/product_backlog_instructions.md

 * a complete set of associated **Acceptance Test Scenarios**, OR
 * Tasks: A list of non-user stories for the developer that detail how the User Story will be implemented.
 Ideally, each task would take 1-6 hours to complete.

-Each row will have User Story to describe the work.
+Each row will have a User Story to describe the work.
 The User Story will detail **WHAT** is to be done, not *how* it is to be done.

 You will submit the backlog to Canvas as a spreadsheet (xlsx).
 Use the template sheet.